RitwikaDhal/Host-a-Static-Website-on-AWS/README.md

 ## Overview

-This project demonstrates the design and implementation of a **production-grade, highly available, and secure web architecture on AWS**.

 The system is designed using **private subnets, load balancing, auto scaling, and HTTPS enforcement**, ensuring fault tolerance, scalability, and secure access.